Arte

 Pollock: The Life of a Creator (Ed Harris, 2000)

-Mr Turner (Mike Leigh, 2014)
+Mr. Turner (Mike Leigh, 2014)

-Frida (Julie Taylor, 2002)
+Frida (Julie Taymor, 2002)

 Girl with a Pearl Earring (Peter Webber, 2003)